Dgab8898/Openai_Ollama_applicarion/README.md

    pip install ollama

 ## Configuration
 	1. OpenAI API Setup: You need an API key from OpenAI.
 Create an account and get your API key at OpenAI API.
-Set up your environment variables:\ export OPENAI_API_KEY="your-openai-api-key"
+Set up your environment variables:
+        .	 export OPENAI_API_KEY="your-openai-api-key"

   2. Ollama Setup: Download and install Ollama from the official website or GitHub repository: Ollama Installation Guide Ensure Ollama’s model registry is set up for the required healthcare models. import openai import ollama